ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-token.md

 If there is an associated JWK containing the signing key information, the `claims` key is also registered there as a convenient location for the claim names.

 All payloads are claim values and MUST be the base64url encoding of the UTF-8 representation of a JSON value.
+That said, predicate proofs derived from payload values are not represented as claims;
+they are contained in the presentation proof using algorithm-specific representations.

 The following is an example JWP Protected Header that includes a claims array:
 ```json